kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/19_chapter_XVIII.md

 Sella overtook us at our second stage, not far from the western limit of the plateau.
-As we had feared, he was prevented by mists and bad weather from completing his photographic campaign in the Karakoram with a panorama which would have had greater illustrative value than any taken m the chains themselves.
+As we had feared, he was prevented by mists and bad weather from completing his photographic campaign in the Karakoram with a panorama which would have had greater illustrative value than any taken in the chains themselves.
 The disappointment was the more lamentable when the next day proved absolutely clear and brilliant. without a vestige of mist.
 To the west of us, back of the mountains bounding the plain, we saw far off the snowy peak of Nanga